When people hear the term “holistic,” they typically think about alternative medicine.

-People are standing to make money both in commercial and holistic dog health care.
+People stand to make money in commercial and holistic dog health care.

 Therefore, as pet owners and veterinarians, we're not completely safe from the marketing ploys and lies that dog companies make up to sell their products regardless of which side of the debate you're on.